Imiza1235/Html/README.md

 Open index.html in your web browser.

 ### Usage
-Open the application in your web browser.
+1.Open the application in your web browser.

-Enter the text or URL you want to encode into the QR code in the input field.
+2.Enter the text or URL you want to encode into the QR code in the input field.

-Click the "Generate QR Code" button.
+3.Click the "Generate QR Code" button.

-The QR code will be generated and displayed on the screen.
+4.The QR code will be generated and displayed on the screen.

-Right-click on the QR code image to save it to your device.
+5.Right-click on the QR code image to save it to your device.

 ### Contributing
 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.